Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 Oxy Capital is one of the more active general partner groups in the Portuguese private equity market, with multiple fund vintages behind them and a track record of operating a FATCA-compatible subscription process from the outset rather than retrofitting one for occasional American subscribers.
 That operational maturity matters more than most investors realise.
 A manager who has onboarded US persons before will do it again without friction; a manager who hasn't will discover the cost of FATCA compliance halfway through your subscription and may quietly slow-walk the process.

 The €100,000 minimum makes Mercúrio Fund II usable as part of a multi-fund €500,000 strategy if you want to spread your subscription across more than one vehicle for diversification.
-The 96-month lock-up means your capital is committed roughly three years beyond the five-year citizenship eligibility milestone, which is a real consideration if your post-citizenship liquidity needs are uncertain.
+The 96-month lock-up means your capital is committed well beyond the first residence-card cycle and potentially beyond the year-five permanent-residence planning point, which is a real consideration if your liquidity needs are uncertain.

 Best for: US investors who want growth equity exposure in Portuguese SMEs, are comfortable with an aggressive risk profile, and value working with a manager that already has FATCA infrastructure in place.